SteveDeJongh/LS_170/review.md

 39. **What is DNS and how does it work?**
 DNS is the doman name system, and is a distributed database which maps a domain name such as www.whatever.com to the an IP Address.

+A Domain name (web address ie www.google.ca) is just an alias for the servers IP address where the resource is located.
+Every time we enter a new domain name for an address that we have not already looked up, we need to discover the IP address for that respective address.
+The first step is to check with our ISP and it's DNS server.
+If that DNS server does not have that address logged, it will then forward the request up the chain of DNS servers until it finds the address of the given domain.
+After this initial hunt for the IP address, the browser will then cache that domain/ip information and use that cached information to access the site on the next request.

 40. **How do port numbers and IP addresses work together?**
 IP numbers address to a device on a network, while port numbers assign the PDU to a specfici application running on that host.